JAlcocerT/JAlcocerT/content/blog/dev-saas-mermaidjs.md

 #git show --stat d21233214c504640056180db03c9c98edd06c1ae
 ```

-I also promised myself that this is the last i will do this year.
+I also promised myself that **[this is](https://github.com/JAlcocerT/slidev-editor/tree/logtojseauth/slidev/slidev-ba-tech-talk-mermaid-exadel) the last presentation** that i will do this year.

+Consider adding such [SliDev VUE Components like this one](https://github.com/JAlcocerT/slidev-editor/blob/logtojseauth/slidev/slidev-ba-tech-talk-mermaid-exadel/components/QRCode.vue) you can generate QRs!

+{{< youtube "KXamTdJA-uc" >}}

+Including, how to run LLMs locally: *from Q1 2024!*

+{{< youtube id="vukAQPCv7Tw" autoplay="false" >}}

 ---